ubco-W2020ST2-data301/project-group13-project/presentation/README.md

-# Presentation materials will be stored in this directory
+# Presentation Materials
+This directory is for the Tableau Dashboard(s) compiled from Group 13's processed data.

+The explainer video is available [here](<link>)